Skip to main content

 Control the FTN flow (additionalParameters)

-You can control the FTN flow by using the additionalParameters.
+You can control the FTN flow using the additionalParameters shown in the table below.

 For a full list of available attributes, see the Attributes reference page.